Bullying in the Workplace: Causing Lasting-Damage While Left Unchecked

 Fortunately, clinical placements do come to an end, and I survived.

-The next experience was as on my final placement as a third-year student.
+My next experience was during my final placement as a third-year student.
 I thought I would crumble when the most-stern of the ANUMs on the ward focussed in on me with ferocity.

 Before I could become a quivering mess on the floor, however, the even-sterner NUM put her back in her box: